openUC2/pallet/README.md

 "ImSwitch OS".

-This repo is both the [Forklift](https://github.com/PlanktoScope/forklift) pallet for the OS, and the automated build system for creating OS images which can be flasshed onto SD cards for booting Raspberry Pi computers in the OS.
+This repo is both the [Forklift](https://github.com/PlanktoScope/forklift) pallet for the OS, and the automated build system for creating OS images which can be flashed onto SD cards for booting Raspberry Pi computers in the OS.

 ## Usage